University of Auckland logo

 3. A student may have taken the course before and they want to (re)take the exam.

-If students have problems enrolling at the start of semester, Course Directors may be tempted to ask their course access authoriser to grant them an Observer role, until their enrolment is sorted.
+If students have problems enrolling at the start of semester, Course Directors may be tempted to ask their course access authoriser to grant them an observer role, until their enrolment is sorted.
 However, this is not ideal so proceed with caution!

-Important: Observer role MUST BE REMOVED once the course ‘census date’ has lapsed (i.e., the grace period for paying course fees and moving between courses has ended), regardless of whether their Student role has been assigned or not.
+Important: Observer role MUST BE REMOVED once the course ‘census date’ has lapsed (i.e., the grace period for paying course fees and moving between courses has ended), regardless of whether their student role has been assigned or not.
 Otherwise you are essentially allowing them free access to a course that they may not be entitled to.

-Finally, if courses include users with the Observer role, teachers are advised to avoid publishing assignments or date-specific course information in advance of its release date.
+Finally, if courses include users with the observer role, teachers are advised to avoid publishing assignments or date-specific course information in advance of its release date.

 Students